SECRET-GUEST/Layer-one/README.md

 # TO LAUNCH THE FILE ;

+Because this script has no signature it could be detected as a malware so I made 3 versions open-source like that you can check it's safu.

-You have 3 possibilities ;
+You have 4 possibilities ;

 ## 1. Launch by click on Layer1.exe

-The first .exe file is a portable version made for windows 10, you can only download this and launch by click on it .
+The first .exe file is a portable version made for windows 10 with auto-py-to-exe, you can only download this file and launch by click on it .

+There is another one .exe in the folder named "Layer 1 exe".
+=> You can download the entire folder and click on the Layer1.exe you will find inside.
+It's same version of the portable but you can check what's inside the file for more transparency.

 ## 2. Launch by Python